Hazel1994/Visually_Grounded_Word_Embeddings_2/README.md

 you can adjust the hyperparamters and rest of the configuation in the config.py.

 ## requirments
-The model is written in tensofrlow 2.8.0.
+The model is written in Python 3.8 with tensofrlow 2.8.0.
 You can easy install the required packages using pip into your virtual environment.

 ```
 pip install -r requirements.txt